-Chores
+A Chores

-There is no cleaning service at the center, so students are expected to take responsibility for their space.
-Students will help set up/clean-up for meals and engage in center-wide clean-ups.
-Specific chore responsibilities will be shared during orientation.
+There is no cleaning service at the center, so students are expected to take responsibility for their space during their stay.
+Students will help set up/clean-up for meals and engage in a center-wide clean-up about once a week.
+Specific chore responsibilities and schedules will be shared during orientation.

-🕰 Campus Policies
+🔦 Off-Campus Policies

 Because center locations are often unfamiliar to students, there are campus policies in place to keep students safe including nightly curfew, sign-out logs, and a buddy system.
 Note that during program time students are obligated to stay at the center, and no non-SFS guests are allowed on campus.
-If family or friends are planning on visiting have them do so before or after the program or coordinate with the center director for approval.
+If your family or friends are planning on visiting you please have them do so during program breaks or coordinate with the center director for approval before booking flights.
 Time off during program time to spend with guests is limited.
 More specific campus policies will be shared during orientation.

-🍒 Time-off
+Time-off

-Students will have highly structured schedules on weekdays and Saturdays with Sundays generally free to spend at the center doing staff-organized activities away from the center.
+Students will have highly structured schedules on weekdays and Saturdays, with Sundays generally free to spend at the center or doing staff-organized activities away from the center.
 Attendance is required for all activities including multi-day trips that may fall on the weekends.
-Students will not be given a midsemester break or the opportunity to travel independently.
+Semester students will be given a 3-4 day mid-semester break in Arusha supervised by SFS staff.
+Students are responsible for food during this break, but SFS will provide hotel accommodation.

-Students participating in Summer 1+2 will be responsible for their own food and accommodation between sessions if they choose to leave campus to travel.
+Summer students will not have the opportunity to travel independently.
+Students participating in Summer 1+2 will be responsible for their own food and accommodation between sessions should they choose to leave the center to travel.
+See page 12 for estimated costs.